• Skip to primary navigation

 Two green plates with rice, steamed kale and teriyaki mushrooms garnished with sesame seeds and spring onion

 We hope you enjoy these Japanese inspired mushrooms!
-Come back and try these other vegan mushrooms recipes that we think you’ll love:
+Come back and try these other vegan mushroom recipes that we think you’ll love:

 Vegan Mushroom Pate (it’s perfect for parties)